Bind/AppFirst-Hiveplot/README.md

 Create a new django project
-copy hiveplot and replace mysite in new project folder in mysite/settings.py enter in your API_KEY and USERNAME
+copy hiveplot and replace mysite in new project folder in mysite/settings.py enter in your API_KEY and USERNAME open appfirst-hiveplot/mysite/settings.py change the Static_root to the absolute path of Appfirst-hiveplot/hiveplot/static

 if on linux